Skip to content

 Test Explorer

-Each test is listed in the Test Explorer view.
-In the code, tests are annotated with the test icon.
-The icon shows the current test status, and allows to quickly Run, and Debug the test.
+Each test is listed in the Test Explorer.
+Test methods are also annotated with the test icon right in the code showing current test status and quick actions.

-Tests are resolved quickly by parsing the phpunit.xml or phpunit.xml.dist files, and corresponding .php files in the workspace.
-Any changes to those files will automatically update the Test Explorer as well.
+Tests are resolved without running php from corresponding .php files in the workspace.
+Any changes to those files will automatically update the Test Explorer accordingly.

 Running the tests relies on the configured PHP executable.
-See [editor/php-version-select](Selecting PHP Executable) for more details.
+See Selecting PHP Executable for more details.

-The PHPUnit phar file or PHPUnit composer package are necessary to execute the tests.
-PHP Test Explorer uses the following PHPUnit:
+The PHPUnit phar file or PHPUnit or Para or Pest composer packages are necessary to execute the tests.
+Test Explorer lookups the following locations, in order:

 {